 This photograph was discovered in the suq, but regrettably there was no way of identifying where it was taken.
 It is interesting in that it shows a relatively poor neighbourhood.
 There are at least four points to note in the photograph.
 Firstly, the width of the road is considerably wider than was traditional and certainly wider than the centre of the suq.
 To me this implies a later stage of development or, perhaps, a more littoral development.
 Secondly, the two retail units are built higher than the road by a considerable amount, suggesting that the area was liable to inundation, or at least that there was concern for flooding.
 Thirdly, the wall on the left has less juss to complete its surface from that on the right, which is a less expensive finish and, therefore illustrates a poorer neighbourhood.
 Fourthly, the building on the left has maraazim to lead water off its flat roof whereas the building behind it and on the left has material draped over its sloping roof, perhaps as a temporary solution to a roofing problem.
 It is typical in a sense of barasti development, and it is interesting to see that there is the traditional material used on the right to create shade, the supporting mangrove poles spanning the whole of the street.

-On the previous page there are three photographs of the fortified structure in the village of Umm Salal Muhammad.
+On the previous page there are four photographs of the fortified structure in the village of Umm Salal Muhammad.
 The building is both a watch tower as well as protection for a considerable area of cultivation and its associated water source, a small dammed wadi adjacent to it.
 This photograph, looking east either from the tower or, perhaps, from the burj of the adjacent masjid shows, beyond the simple houses, the water source.
 On the horizon to the right, there is one of the Barzan towers.

 The mid nineteen-fifties saw the development of a hospital at Rumaillah, north of the Rayyan Road.
 This first photograph, taken looking north-east, is of the hospital, built on the slightly higher ground and western edge of Doha in the fifties.
 It is obviously a concrete frame construction and owes its origins to the development of British architecture in the Indian sub-continent with its reliance on shading and cross-ventilation to create rooms which were relatively cool.
 It differed from the traditional construction of the country and, of course, it uses different materials and was designed to encompass a new scale and number of spaces compared with traditional architecture.